nielsbasjes/logparser/README-Java.md

     HTTP.USERAGENT:request.user-agent

 Now some of these lines contain a * .
-This is a wildcard that can be replaced with any 'name'.
+This is a wildcard that can be replaced with any 'name' if you need a specific value.
+You can also leave the '*' and get everything that is found in the actual log line.

 **Step 2 Create the receiving POJO**